lilywchen/lilywchen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Math and EECS student at MIT.
-I am fortunate to be advised by [Jessy Li](https://jessyli.com/) and [Byron Wallace](https://www.byronwallace.com/).
+I am fortunate to be advised by [Paul Liang](https://pliang279.github.io/), [Jessy Li](https://jessyli.com/), and [Byron Wallace](https://www.byronwallace.com/).

-I am broadly interested in machine learning, natural language processing, and information retrieval.
+I am broadly interested in machine learning, multimodal learning, natural language processing, and information retrieval.
 I have recently worked on research problems in factuality, retrieval augmented generation, information synthesis, and applications in health.

 In my free time, I enjoy tea 🍵, long walks, following the NBA, and photographing French Bulldogs 📸🐶.